Tech-Xploit/Tech-Xploit/README.md

 ---

 ### 👨‍💻 About Me
-I'm a **Cybersecurity Expert**, **Ethical Hacker**, and **Tech Enthusiast** from India.
+I'm a **Cybersecurity Bigginer**, **Ethical Hacker**, and **Tech Enthusiast** from India.
 I am passionate about helping individuals and organizations secure their digital systems.
 I focus on developing tools, conducting penetration testing, and creating cybersecurity content.

 - Currently developing **Termux tools** for the cybersecurity community.
 - Aspiring to become a **top cybersecurity content creator**, sharing expert knowledge on ethical hacking, security, and more.